What are Full and Partial Dentures?

 Dentures can be a good tooth replacement option if you have lost several teeth or need to replace an entire missing arch.
 Fixed and removable dentures from Advanced Dentistry of Centre County offer a modern, natural-looking solution that can restore your appearance and allow you to speak and eat with greater confidence.
 Our gifted general dentists custom-create full or partial dentures for patients who have missing teeth in State College, PA.
 Full dentures can replace your entire lower arch, upper arch, or both while partial dentures leave your remaining teeth to act as support.
 In many cases, we can attach a denture to a series of dental implants placed in the jaw, bringing further stabilization to your tooth replacement.
 Find out more about your traditional or implant-supported denture options by scheduling a private consultation at our state-of-the-art facility today.

 Our dentists have advanced experience in creating natural-looking prosthodontics, including denture appliances.
-At Advanced Dentistry, our team is pleased to offer a wide range of modern full denture (replacing a whole upper or lower arch) and partial denture (replacing one or more teeth within an arch) options to help you replace missing teeth and enjoy the advantages of a beautiful, functional smile:
+At Advanced Dentistry, our team in State College, PA, is pleased to offer a wide range of modern full denture (replacing a whole upper or lower arch) and partial denture (replacing one or more teeth within an arch) options to help you replace missing teeth and enjoy the advantages of a beautiful, functional smile:

 - Removable dentures can be taken out of the mouth to perform oral hygiene and while sleeping